 - PreK-2nd grade students are in self-contained classrooms.

-- 5th-7th grade students are on a subject rotation format, which is like the Upper School.
+- 5th-7th grade students have one faculty member per subject and switch classrooms just like in the Upper School.

 What is Departmentalization?

 Following “schools of the future” trends, today the majority of the Lower School, grades 5-7, are configured by departmentalization.

 - Since the teachers and students learn together for potentially four consecutive years, faculty learn each child’s strengths and weaknesses allowing them to more effectively reach each child through his or her learning style.

 - Teachers find it easier to keep consistency when planning for curriculum integration, interdisciplinary units, field trips, and special activities for their students.

 - Fosters greater support and communication between teachers.

 - 6th and 7th grade are grouped together for age-appropriate assemblies, programs, and character and social development presentations.
 Many of these are hosted by the Costello Center, a local counseling organization.
 These grades also have a rotating schedule and take one each of music, art, Informational Literacy, and Life Skills twice a week for 1 quarter.

 Reading & Writing